Updated September 30, 2020

 Approved grants will be paid via direct deposit or paper check.
 If you have not previously set up direct deposit, you are strongly encouraged to do so via the on-line Student Account Center.
 Instructions on how to sign up for direct deposit are available on the Student Accounts website.
 Paper checks will take longer to process and mail.

 SUNY Geneseo acknowledges an authorized representative of the institution has signed and returned to the Department the Certification and Agreement and the institution has used, or intends to use, no less than 50 percent of the funds received under Section 18004(a)(1) of the CARES (Coronavirus Aid, Relief, and Economic Securities) Act to provide Emergency Financial Aid Grants to students.

 As of September 30, 2020, Geneseo has disbursed a total of $780,788 under Section 18004(a)(1) of the CARES Act.

 Geneseo has determined that 2958 students at the institution are eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act.

-As of July 23, 2020, 564 students have received Emergency Financial Aid Grant to students under Section 18004(a)(1) of the CARES Act.
+As of September 30, 2020, a total of 1169 students have received Emergency Financial Aid Grant to students under Section 18004(a)(1) of the CARES Act.
 The Office of Financial Aid is reviewing applications on a daily basis.